pjtunstall/mad/README.md

 ## Progress

 The multiplayer Bomberman game is working in Chrome, Brave, Firefox, and Safari.
 Not yet tested in Edge.
 As in the single-player game, all bonus powerups are implemented except bomb-push/throw.
-Players only drop a powerup on death if they're holding one.

 The only essential thing left to do for the sake of he audit is to add a framework.
+I suggest we just framework the game itself, rather than the eleborate intro.
+As a first step, I've made a catalog of all code in `index.html` and `main.js` that affects the game part of the DOM.

 Notes:

 1. The instructions and audit expect us to have a simple lobby with a 20s countdown, followed by a 10s countdown for whoever has joined during the first countdown.
-Instead, I chose to just implement a 10s countdown.
+Instead, I chose to implement a 10s countdown only.
 The two countdowns didn't make dramatic sense in the context of my over-the-top intro!

 2. As far as I can see, the instructions for the required tasks don't say whether a player can hold more than one powerup at a time.
 I've followed the single-player game in assuming not.
 However, one of the bonus tasks is to ensure that "when a player dies it drops one of it's power ups.
 If the player had no power ups, it drops a random power up."
 That does imply the possibility of holding multiple powerups.

-The corresponding audit question asks, "When a player dies, is a random power up release as described in the subject's bonus section?"
+3. The corresponding audit question asks, "When a player dies, is a random power up release [sic] as described in the subject's bonus section?"
 I've made it so that the player just drops any powerup they're holding.
 That seemed more logical to me.

-3. The instructions are ambigious as to whether "increases the amount of bombs dropped at a time by 1" and "increases explosion range from the bomb in four directions by 1 block" is in comparison to the player's baseline without powerup or their current ability.
+4. The instructions are ambigious as to whether "increases the amount of bombs dropped at a time by 1" and "increases explosion range from the bomb in four directions by 1 block" is in comparison to the player's baseline without powerup or their current ability.
 I've followed the single-player game in assuming the former.
 It wouldn't be hard to adjust the logic to the incremental interpretation.

-4. As it stands, it only allows a single instance of the game to be played at any one time.
+5. As it stands, it only allows a single instance of the game to be played at any one time.
 Switching to allow multiple instances would take some work.

 ## Todo